The Open University Development and Environment Society

 Andrea Berardi (Liason Officer)

-I have been a keen advocate for the Environment for as long as I remember.
-In previous years I headed large fund raising events for Friends of the Earth Save the Rainforest Campaign, I played an active role for Transition Wolverton which included inviting Caroline Lucas to talk and organising a low carbon event inviting local companies to demo energy saving initiatives and renewables etc.
+Teresa is a keen advocate for the environment.
+In previous years she has headed large fundraising events for Friends of the Earth, Save the Rainforest Campaign.
+She also played an active role for Transition Wolverton which included inviting Caroline Lucas to talk and organising a low carbon event inviting local companies to demo energy saving initiatives and renewables.

-I am very committed with leading a low impact lifestyle, I’ve been a lifelong vegetarian, I am very interested in permaculture and currently run a local gardening group which promotes organic gardening and composting etc. I actively follow development with renewables, at home I’ve solar panels and drive an electric car.
+Teresa is very committed with leading a low impact lifestyle, having been a lifelong vegetarian, she is very interested in permaculture and currently runs a local gardening group which promotes organic gardening and composting.
+She actively follows development with renewables, including recently installed solar panels and a proud owner of an electric car.

-I feel very privileged to work at The Open University supporting the Environment curriculum.
+Teresa feels very privileged to work at The Open University supporting the environment curriculum.